jewettaij/visfd/doc/doc_filter_mrc.md

 (the same way they are compared when using "**-blob**", "**-blobr**", and "**-blob**").

 In all versions, the filter is truncated far away from the central peak at a point which is chosen automatically according the shape of the filter selected by the user.
-However this can be customized using the "-cutoff" and "-window-ratio" arguments if necessary (see below).
+However this can be customized using the "-truncate-threshold" and "-truncate" arguments if necessary (see below).

 *Note:* The Gaussian "σ" arguments (*σ*, *σ_x*, *σ_y*, and *σ_z*) and the *t* ("time") scaling parameter (traditionally used